Sonny Rollins, colossus of the saxophone, has died at 95

 Rollins was a National Endowment for the Arts Jazz Master, a recipient of a Kennedy Center honor and a recipient of the National Medal of the Arts.
 And he was the very incarnation of a modern jazz musician.
 His art was his life.

-"All these prizes are nice, I appreciate them," he told NPR.
+"All these prizes are nice, I appreciate them," he told NPR in 2007.
 "I don't go crazy about them — you have to do your work whether you're recognized or not.
 The real deal is doing it the best you can do it and that's it.
-That's it's own reward."
+That's its own reward."

 He was born Sept.
-7, 1930, in New York City and grew up on Sugar Hill, Harlem's "strivers' row," where some of the most successful and daring jazz men of the era lived, with neighbors like Jackie McLean, Art Taylor and Kenny Drew.
+7, 1930, in New York City and grew up on Sugar Hill, Harlem's "strivers' row," where some of the most successful and daring jazz men of the era lived, with neighbors such as Jackie McLean, Art Taylor and Kenny Drew.
 Rollins was drawn to the experimentation and new style developing around him.
 Sonny's parents, who were from the Virgin Islands, were uneasy about his interests.
-But he was on his way.
+But he was already on his way to one of the greatest careers in jazz history.

 Rollins looked commanding, with a hearty build, strong features and a mohawk haircut long before it became a punk fashion.
 He was on the cutting edge of music — at the peak of the jazz world.